tobiasjaster/GPIOExpander/README.md

 # GPIOExpander
-mbed os library for using GPIOExpander
+GPIOExpander library for using with mbed os

+MCP23S17 included as example device